-Thesis or research paper (3 to 6 hours): MATH 599 (Thesis), or MATH 595 or CS 595 (Special Project).
+Thesis or research paper (3 to 6 hours): MATH 599 (Thesis), or MATH 595 (Special Project).

 The 400-level required courses are waived for students who have completed these courses as undergraduates, although graduate credit cannot be given for courses taken as an undergraduate.